Skip to content

 Multifocal and diffractive intraocular lenses.
 Some IOL designs trade off a small amount of contrast and added halo-and-glare for reduced dependence on reading glasses.
 This is a known and disclosed surgical-counselling trade-off; for some patients it is the right deal, for others it is not.
 Worth asking about specifically before surgery if night driving is part of your life.

 Normal aging.
 Even without overt disease, the lens accumulates protein modifications and the vitreous develops floaters and condensations across decades.
-Straylight increases roughly linearly with age until about 65, then more steeply (van den Berg, Franssen, Kruijt & Coppens, 2013).
-A 70-year-old's disability glare is usually higher than a 30-year-old's even when both are clinically healthy.
+Intraocular straylight rises progressively with age in the healthy eye — in a large normative sample it climbed steeply enough to roughly double by around age 70, accelerating in the later decades rather than holding to a straight line.3 A 70-year-old's disability glare is usually higher than a 30-year-old's even when both are clinically healthy; this age-related straylight increase is a well-documented feature of the normal eye.4

 How this connects to a contrast-sensitivity test